AllenNeuralDynamics/openscope-experimental-launcher/docs/source/architecture.rst

 Philosophy: Modular Pre- and Post-Acquisition
 ---------------------------------------------

 The OpenScope launcher is designed for maximum flexibility and reproducibility.
-All experiment-specific logic (e.g., mouse weight prompts, ZMQ signaling, experiment notes, data enhancement) is handled by modular pipeline modules, not the launcher core.
+All experiment-specific logic (e.g., mouse weight prompts, experiment notes, data enhancement) is handled by modular pipeline modules, not the launcher core.
 This ensures:

 - **Generic launchers** for each language/software (Bonsai, MATLAB, Python)
 - **All pre- and post-acquisition steps** are modular and easily extended